 4. Workplace safety is observed more than ever

 Before, workplace safety can mean the following: safety hazards, unsafe working conditions, harassment, violence, and many more.
-Now, COVID-19 protocols are added to the list.
+Now, post-pandemic habits to add to the list.

 5. Using recruitment software